UPDATE 1-Hong Kong faces more protests after night of violence

 Chinese military personnel raised a yellow flag with the arrest warning written in large letters, a Reuters witness said, the first direct interaction between the People's Liberation Army (PLA) and protesters.
 The protesters eventually dispersed.

-The PLA has remained in barracks since the protests started, leaving the police to handle the demonstrations, but the PLA's top brass has warned violence is "absolutely impermissible."
+The PLA has remained in barracks since the protests started, leaving police to handle the demonstrations, but the PLA's top brass has warned violence is "absolutely impermissible."
+(Writing by Farah Master and Michael Perry; Editing by Paul Tait and Gerry Doyle)

-Also Read: Hong Kong curbs airport links as protesters vow 'stress test'
+Also Read: UPDATE 2-Hong Kong riot police curb airport protest after clashes

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)